Nihad Gule

-Nihad Gule is a Syrian painter.
-He was born on 7 April 1968 in Anqala, Syria.
+Nihad Gule (born 7 April 1968) is a Syrian painter.
+He was born in Anqala, Syria.

-He was a member of the Syrian Fine Arts Association and writes regularly on Fine Arts in Syrian and Arab Newspapers as an art critic.
+He was a member of the Syrian Fine Arts Association and wrote regularly on fine arts for Syrian and Arab newspapers as an art critic.

-In November 2014 he moved to Germany where he still lives and works.
+In November 2014, he moved to Germany, where he continues to live and work.

-He has taken part in some private expositions in the Arab World:
+He has taken part in a number of solo exhibitions in the Arab world: